gtxaspec/wz_flash-helper/docs/README_backup.md

 **WARNING:**
-- Backup your stock partitions first and copy them to a safe place in case you need them for later recovery.
+- Backup your Stock partitions first and copy them to a safe place in case you need them for later recovery.
-- Do not modify your stock partition backup images, especially the boot partition image.
-Rolling back to the stock profile may brick your camera if you do that.
+- Do not modify your Stock partition backup images, especially the boot partition image.
+Rolling back to the Stock profile may brick your camera if you do that.

-### Backup stock partitions
+### Backup Stock partitions
 **Step 1:** [Setup](README_setup.md)

 **Step 2:** Edit `general.conf` with: